The Dangers of DIY Estate Planning

 In recent years, our firm has seen a growing trend of “do-it-yourself” estate planning.
 Some people believe they can save money by creating their own estate planning documents or amendments.
 Whether they draft the documents themselves or use the Internet, we see many problems arise from DIY estate planning.

 This is a true story about a client of our firm, who we’ll call “Susan”.
 Susan became very sick and knew she would soon pass.
 Before she died, she wanted to make some changes to her Estate Plan.

 Susan’s handwritten amendment was very ambiguous, which created confusion regarding the distribution of her estate.
-The Probate Court had to help interpret what the client’s intention had been.
+The Probate Court had to help interpret what the client’s intent had been.
 Ultimately, the confusion created by the DIY amendment cost the client’s estate an additional $15,000.

 This real-life example illustrates well why you should never attempt to create or amend your own estate planning documents.

 Internet Estate Planning

 In recent years, internet websites such as NOLO and LegalZoom have popped up offering do-it-yourself estate planning forms.
 While seemingly convenient, these websites take no responsibility for their documents if they fail to work when you pass away.

 Compare this with a reputable estate planning law firm, which will take full legal responsibility for the documents they draft.
 If issues arise during the trust administration process, the attorney will be there to help if needed.
 They can review notes taken while meeting with you, memos written, and testify as to your intentions at the time you created your estate plan.

 Another major pitfall is homemade amendments, and not just those written haphazardly on Teddy Bear stationary.
 We’ve had clients type up their desired estate planning changes and get that paper notarized, thinking that a Notary Stamp will make the document “legally binding”.